 Here are close-up shots of coarse grain mortar which works well with Oxford brick.

 If you would like to see a video of the project then please click below

-Example of recent project before work commenced:
+Example of a boundary wall before work commenced:

 The photo below shows the depth of raking needed before new mortar can be applied.
 Shallower depths - although less time consuming to achieve - only result in the mortar cracking and falling out.